blaineam/WEmulator/readme.md

 1. Download or clone the repo
 1. Use the `$ ./mapper.sh` file to build the required `map.json` file of your roms directory.
 Note: the `mapper.sh` file depends on tree being available from your shell, If you are using a mac use `$ brew install tree` to setup tree
 1. start a web server or disable your web browsers local file restrictions.
+1. Or use `$ docker compose up -d` and point your web browser to `http://localhost:8087`
 1. Or use the Lamdi App by Blaine Miller on iOS to load the Wemulator folder from your iCloud Drive.
 1. Search for a game and click it to launch the EmulatorJS Player